Is fatigue a common Crohn's disease symptom? What can be done about it?

 Fatigue, an overwhelming sense of tiredness and lack of energy, is an all-too-common symptom of Crohn's disease.
 Fatigue can have a major impact on people who have Crohn's disease and ulcerative colitis, affecting their work, daily life and quality of life.

 What can be done about it?
 Fatigue is a tricky problem with no easy answer.
 Here are a few ideas:

 - Treat anemia.
 A shortage of red blood cells is a common problem among people with Crohn's disease.
 It can contribute to low energy and fatigue.
 Talk to your doctor about supplements.

 - Talk to your doctor about your medications.
 Certain medications used to treat Crohn's disease, such as corticosteroids (prednisone), can lead to fatigue — either directly or by interfering with sleep.

-- Peppercorn MA, et al. Clinical manifestations, diagnosis and prognosis of Crohn disease in adults. http://www.uptodate.com/home.
-Accessed March 8, 2017.
+- Peppercorn MA, et al. Clinical manifestations, diagnosis and prognosis of Crohn disease in adults. https://www.uptodate.com/contents/search.
+Accessed Dec.
+2, 2020.

-- Abegunde AT, et al. Preventive health measures in inflammatory bowel disease.
+- Van de Vijver E, et al. Fatigue in children and adolescents with inflammatory bowel disease.
 World Journal of Gastroenterology.
 2019;doi:10.3748/wjg.v25.i5.632.